 Unfortunately, Goldie’s Den had to close early tonight.
 Something about a disturbance involving violence.
 I’m not exactly sure myself, but the authorities seem to be on it with quickness.
-Never did I imagine them arriving so quickly.
+Never did I imagine them arriving in such a haste.
 Shame, as my favorite song had come on.

 “There you are!”

 It’s easy to recognize that disgruntled, disapproving voice.
-Approaching me with a heavy stride, strong shoulders, a deep frown, and a distinguished dark brown beard was none other than the Lieutenant of the Hallow Grove City police department himself—Woods, who had well-kept, cinnamon-colored curly hair.
+Approaching me with a heavy stride, strong shoulders, a deep frown, well-kept, short cinnamon-colored curly hair, and a distinguished dark brown beard to match was none other than the Lieutenant of the Hallow Grove City police department himself—Woods.

 “Fancy meeting you here, Lieutenant…”